SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Experiments

 To evaluate SBA effectiveness, we visualize the proportion of SBA-selected claims verifiable by the simulator.
 Figure~\ref{fig:sba_effectiveness} left demonstrates that SBA effectively filters out non-verifiable claims.
 For climate, SBA filters out 34.5\% of claims on average.
 For epidemiology, SBA filters out 41\% on average.
+For urban planning, it filters out 50.4\% on average.
 Human evaluation confirms most filtered claims are indeed non-verifiable by the simulator.
 Thus, SBA reduces unnecessary claim-level verification and updates.
-Additionally, we compare UE+SBA with Uncertainty across 5 uncertainty estimation scores~\citep{jiang2024graph}: (1) Closeness, (2) Degree, (3) Betweenness, (4) Eigenvalue, (5) PageRank.
+Additionally, we compare UE+SBA with Uncertainty across five uncertainty estimation scores~\citep{jiang2024graph}.
+The five estimators are closeness, degree, betweenness, eigenvector centrality, and PageRank.
 Figure~\ref{fig:sba_effectiveness} right presents the performance comparison between Uncertainty and UE+SBA across these uncertainty estimation scores.
-Results show UE+SBA consistently outperforms Uncertainty alone across all scores on climate science and epidemiology benchmarks.
-This demonstrates SBA effectively complements uncertainty estimation to select more valuable claims for verification, yielding higher quality updated claim sets.
+UE+SBA improves over uncertainty-only selection for each estimator, indicating that the benefit of boundary filtering is not tied to a particular graph-centrality definition.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

 We compare SimulRAG performance across RAG verification budgets (15\%, 25\%, 45\%) against no-RAG and all-RAG in Figure~\ref{fig:comparison_without_all_rag} using F1 score.
-Results show SimulRAG with 15\% RAG significantly outperforms no-RAG across both benchmarks and models.
-SimulRAG with 45\% RAG achieves performance comparable to all-RAG scenarios.
-This demonstrates SimulRAG effectively balances efficiency and quality by selectively verifying a subset of valuable claims rather than all.
-This targeted approach maximizes verification impact while minimizing computational overhead.
+Results show SimulRAG with 15\% RAG significantly outperforms no-RAG across the three benchmarks and both models.
+Across the six panels, F1 improves over no-RAG by 5.2, 8.5, and 14.1 percentage points at verification budgets of 15\%, 25\%, and 45\%, respectively.
+The 45\% setting remains within 3.6\% of all-RAG; verifying the remaining 55\% of claims adds only 2.2 points on average, demonstrating diminishing returns beyond the selectively prioritized set.